oldenisova/OlgaDenisovaResume/essay.md

 Then I discovered Ada and decided to apply.

 <h1>If you are accepted into our program, where do you see your career in 5 years?</h1>
-<p1>In five years, I see myself as a professional software developer who
+In five years, I see myself as a professional software developer who
 <ul>
 <li> achieved success in multiple projects</li>
 <li> earned respect for producing high quality code</li>